-Once a compliance car, now an electric car that the masses can seize.
+Once a compliance car, now the Fiat 500e is a truly affordable used EV.
 You may ask: what exactly is a compliance car?
 A compliance car is the product of tightened environmental regulations from local governments.
 The 2013-2019 Fiat 500e was a compliance car that was sold exclusively in Oregon and California.
 In contrast, the 500e is so much more than just a "compliance car."
 Unlike other compliance cars, the 500e has a liquid-cooled lithium-ion battery pack, which will help counteract battery degradation.
 Although the 500e was based on an ICE platform, the battery pack almost resembles a skateboard platform.
 Compare this to the Ford Focus Electric's battery placement, which is sporadic as cup holder locations in the Subaru Ascent.

 When new, the 500e started around $32,500, accompanying a $7,500 federal tax credit.
 Comparably speaking, this was an expensive package brand new.
 As a matter of fact, the 500e was a $15,500 ($8,000 incl.
 FTC) premium over the gasoline variant!
 The 500e can travel in the range of 84-87 miles on a full charge, depending on the model year (87 miles for 2014).
 Acceleration to sixty is around eight seconds, and the top end is 88 mph.
 Even for 2014, the 500e was still a little pricey for the specifications.
 Today, 500e's can easily be purchased second-hand for under $10,000.
 The model I reviewed, provided by ECars Carolinas, a small EV dealership located southwest of Charlotte, NC, was priced at $4,999.
 For $4,999, the package is unbeatable.
 This 500e, in particular, has under 38,000 miles, achieves 101 miles per charge, and features the TomTom navigation system.